Look Hear Australia is a Private Practice and Online Toolkit which aims to assist children with individual, additional and complex needs.

 There's heaps for you to explore and find on here.
 Start by selecting one of the 6 categories above.
 If you get stuck, contact us and we'll help you out.

 TOPIC: Psychology for my child.
 WHY: Psychology is a broad topic, and there are different psychologists who work in different areas.
-When working with children, psychologists usually are involved in the following ways: Supporting young people with mental health concerns Assisting young people to develop strategies to manage challenging behaviour…Read More
+When working with children, psychologists usually are involved in the following ways: Supporting young people with mental health concerns Assisting young people to develop strategies to manage challenging behaviour Assessing children for behaviour, mental…Read More